-One of my favorite parts of InterAct: A CLASS Summit was talking with people who represent so many different organizations that use the CLASS tool.
-One of those wonderful folks was Andrea Zabel of the Maryland State Department of Education, Division of Early Childhood Development, Office of Child Care, Maryland EXCELS branch.
+One of my favorite parts of InterAct: A CLASS Summit is always talking with people who represent so many different organizations that use CLASS.
+I was especially excited to sit down with Andrea Zabel of the Maryland State Department of Education, Division of Early Childhood Development, Office of Child Care, Maryland EXCELS branch.
 Maryland EXCELS is using the CLASS tool in a way that allows programs to truly focus on improvement—not only on their scores.

 Maryland EXCELS (EXcellence Counts in Early Learning and School-Age Care) is the state's Quality Rating and Improvement System (QRIS) based on the following standards:

 About 5,000 programs are currently participating, including family child care, child care centers, Head Start, school-age programs, and public pre-K programs in elementary schools.
 It’s a voluntary program open to any licensed child care and public pre-K programs in the state of Maryland.

 Maryland EXCELS is composed of five levels.
 Any child care facility that accepts Child Care Subsidy reimbursement from the state must be participating in Maryland EXCELS.
 By meeting the requirements and publishing a Level 3, 4, or 5, programs receive higher tiered reimbursement payments for Child Care Subsidy.